Double Categories of Open Systems: the Cospan Approach: The variable sharing paradigm

 \begin{defn} A \define{hypergraph category} is a symmetric monoidal category $(\C,\otimes)$ where each object $a \in \C$ is equipped with a \define{multiplication} $\mu_a \maps a \otimes a \to a$, \define{unit} $\eta_a \maps I \to a$, \define{comultiplication} $\delta_a \maps a \to a \otimes a$, and \define{counit} $\epsilon_a \maps a \to I$, obeying the laws of a special commutative Frobenius monoid and satisfying

 where $\sigma_{a,b} \maps a \otimes b \to b \otimes a$ is the symmetry, as well as

 where $I$ is the unit for the tensor product. \end{defn}

+The morphisms in a hypergraph category are \emph{not} required to be Frobenius monoid homomorphisms!
+Indeed, this fails in most examples, since a Frobenius monoid homomorphism is automatically an isomorphism.

-Later, Fong and Spivak gave a slick equivalent definition of hypergraph category using operads built from categories of cospans \cite{FS}.
-However, since they were working with categories rather than double categories, we can only apply their work to a double category $\lD$ by forming the category $\D$ whose morphisms are \emph{isomorphism classes} of loose morphisms in $\lD$.
+The rather curious concept of hypergraph category was greatly clarified when Fong and Spivak gave a slick equivalent definition using operads built from categories of cospans \cite{FS}.
+Since they were working with categories rather than double categories, we can only apply their work to a double category $\lD$ by forming the category $\D$ whose morphisms are \emph{isomorphism classes} of loose morphisms in $\lD$.
 To get around this, we shall try to recapitulate some of their work using double categories.
 In the end this suggests two possible concepts of `hypergraph double category': one that categorifies their definition, and another that categorifies Definition \ref{defn:hypergraph_category}.

 More precisely, in Section \ref{subsec:cospans_of_interfaces} we show that any symmetric monoidal structured or decorated cospan double category $\lD$ has a kind of `exoskeleton' where the loose morphisms are \emph{trivially} structured or decorated cospans.
 These can be seen as cospans in $\lD_0$, the category of objects and tight morphisms of $\lD$.
 In Section \ref{subsec:outer_shell}, we show that this exoskeleton $\lCsp(\lD_0)$ in turn has an `outer shell' where the loose morphisms are cospans built up using only the objects of $\lD_0$ and the operations present in any category with finite colimits.
 More precisely this outer shell is $\lCsp(\tilde{\lD}_0)$, where $\tilde{\lD}_0$ is the free category with finite colimits on the objects of $\lD$.
 We show there are symmetric monoidal double functors